 I write about my background because so many of you have had similar experiences.
-An abusive, alcoholic parent, lots of lies, lots of being told you weren’t good enough from even before you could walk.
+Given away for adoption.
+Then, an abusive, alcoholic parent, lots of lies, lots of hitting and worse, lots of being told you weren’t good enough from even before you could walk.

 Lots of you tell me about your childhoods, and how it has affected your adulthoods.
 I write about my childhood because I want you to know there is a way out of that ugly world of addiction and abuse.
 I write because those painful years are behind me, and God has given me a path to find happiness, have a balanced view of myself, and have solid, loving relationships.